1982 Formula One World Championship

 The 1982 FIA Formula One World Championship was the 36th season of FIA Formula One motor racing.
-It comprised two competitions run concurrently over the course of the year, the 33rd Formula One World Championship for Drivers and the 25th Formula One World Championship for Manufacturers.
-The championship featured sixteen races contested between 23 January and 25 September.
-The Drivers' Championship was won by Keke Rosberg and the Manufacturers' Championship by Ferrari.
+It included two competitions run over the course of the year, the 33rd Formula One World Championship for Drivers and the 25th Formula One World Championship for Constructors.
+The season featured sixteen rounds between 23 January and 25 September.
+The Drivers' Championship was won by Keke Rosberg and the Constructors' Championship by Scuderia Ferrari.

+The Championship started with a drivers' strike at the season opener in South Africa and saw a partial race boycott as part of the ongoing FISA–FOCA war at the San Marino Grand Prix.
+Two drivers died during 1982: Gilles Villeneuve during qualifying for the Belgian Grand Prix and Riccardo Paletti at the start of the Canadian Grand Prix.
+Championship front-runner Didier Pironi also suffered a career-ending accident while qualifying for the German Grand Prix.
+These incidents and several other major accidents led to regulation changes to increase driver safety for the 1983 season.
+Motorsport journalist Nigel Roebuck later wrote that 1982 was "an ugly year, pock-marked by tragedy, by dissension, by greed, and yet, paradoxically, it produced some of the most memorable racing ever seen".